Miouge1/root314/_posts/2018-04-02-Kubernetes-all-in-one-in-10min.md

 If you prefer to run it with a cloud provider instead of running things locally simply pass the [cloud-init.yml](https://github.com/RootPi314/kubespray-aio/blob/master/cloud-init.yml) file as `--user-data`.

-## Do It Yourself & behind the scene
+## Do It Yourself & behind the Scene
 Finally, if you want to get your hands dirty you'll need an Ubuntu 16.04 server or VM, then run:
 ```
 git clone git clone https://github.com/RootPi314/kubespray-aio.git